Garrison, Levin-Epstein, Fitzgerald & Pirrotti, P.C.

 Josh earned his law degree from Harvard Law School.
 He graduated magna cum laude, reflecting a grade point average in the top ten percent of his graduating class.
 While at Harvard, Josh served as a Supervising Editor of the Harvard Law Review and Co-Chair of the Public Interest Auction.
 Josh went to college at Yale University, graduating magna cum laude, Phi Beta Kappa, with a degree in history.
 Between college and law school, he worked for an industrial supply distribution company in Chicago, IL.

 Josh is a native of the New Haven area.
-In his spare time, he enjoys choral singing and playing tennis.
+In his spare time, he enjoys choral singing, playing tennis, and doting on his dog, Mungo.